vprusso/quantum-hedging/README.md

 [MW12] A. Molina and J. Watrous, Hedging bets with correlated quantum strategies. [arxiv:1104.1140] [1]

-[AMR13] S. Arunachalam, A. Molina, and V. Russo, Quantum hedging in the presence of protocol errors [] [2]
+[AMR13] S. Arunachalam, A. Molina, and V. Russo, Quantum hedging in two-round prover-verifier interactions [] [2]

 Tested with MATLAB 7.10.0 (R2010a)